ericlavigne/tic-tac-toe/README.md

 Even though this program is intended to be run as ClojureScript in the browser, much of it is portable Clojure (.cljc) that can be tested with Java-based Clojure.
+The following command automatically re-runs the tests each time the code changes.

-    lein test
+    lein test-refresh

 To get an interactive development environment run: